Specialty Wood Options:

+One common question that our customers ask is whether or not reclaimed flooring is more expensive than new growth lumber found at more mainstream lumber mills.
 Reclaimed lumber prices are surprisingly competitive within the modern market, and this rings true for reclaimed flooring.
-Our flooring is reclaimed from antique structures that were built with old growth lumber that is superior in many ways to new growth wood varieties.
-Due to the rarity of old growth trees and laws restricting their harvesting, finding newly cut old growth flooring in the modern market can be very difficult, leading to longer wait times and elevated prices.
-We carry a large rotating inventory of old growth wood flooring that has been naturally air dried over time.
-The option to retain varying percentages of our flooring's naturally aged patina and character marks is also a quality that cannot be matched even by freshly milled old growth flooring.
+Our flooring is reclaimed from historic structures that were built with old growth lumber that is superior in many ways to new growth wood varieties.
+Due to the rarity of old growth trees and laws restricting their harvesting, finding newly cut old growth flooring in the modern market can be very difficult or even impossible.
+If it can be found, chances are there will be long wait times and elevated prices.
+Most of our flooring inventory is by nature from old growth lumber that has been naturally air dried over time for enhanced durability and stability.
+The option to retain varying percentages of our flooring's naturally aged patina and character marks is also a quality that cannot be matched or manufactured, even by freshly milled old growth flooring.

 Hardwood Versus Softwood Flooring

 The terms "hardwood" and "softwood" can be misleading, since these classifications are based on seed structure and not physical hardness.
 While hardwoods are indeed harder than softwoods in general, examples like Balsa wood being classified as a hardwood clearly show that the classification is based solely on seed structure.

 Is Reclaimed Hardwood Flooring More Expensive than Reclaimed Softwood Flooring?